auth0/docs/articles/server-apis/aspnet-core-webapi/01-authentication.md

 The JWT middleware will automatically use the `Authority` to verify the issuer of the JWT, and the `Audience` to verify the audience.
 These values need match the values in the token exactly, so ensure you specify the trailing backslash (`/`) for the `Authority` as this is a fairly common reason for tokens not verifying correctly.

 Next, it will seem as though the JWT middleware configuration above is insecure since the signature is not explicitly verified anywhere.
 This is however not true, as the JWT middleware will interrogate the `/.well-known/openid-configuration` endpoint at the URL specified in the `Authority` property to discover the JSON Web Key Set (JWKS) document.
-It will then download the JSON Web Key which is used to subsequently verify the token.
+It will then download the JSON Web Key which is subsequently used to verify the token.

 This can be confirmed by looking at the Fiddler trace in the screenshot below.
 Notice that the first time a call is made to the API, that the JWT middleware downloads the JWKS document:

 ![Fiddler trace of retrieval of JWK](/media/articles/server-apis/aspnet-core-webapi/fiddler.png)

-If someone tries to create a JWT with another key set the signature verification will fail:
+If someone tries to create a JWT with another key, the signature verification will fail:

 ![Console output with incorrectly signed JWT](/media/articles/server-apis/aspnet-core-webapi/console-output.png)